zhangzhenxiang666/openai4rs/README_en.md

 #### 🔧 Tool Calling

-Enable models to call external tools to enhance functionality:
+Allow the model to call external tools to enhance its functionality:

 ```rust
 use futures::StreamExt;